CookEditors/NOS/_posts/2015-08-24-candidate-for-death.md

 “It was.
 The Scarlet Ace has brought him in from Boston to do a murder job.
 The price is ten thousand dollars, cash on delivery.”

 “And the victim?”
 Ed Corning asked dryly.
 “Farino had a photograph in his inside coat pocket.”
 The major smiled like the thin edge of a bolo knife.
 “The candidate for death is an ex-major of marines now actively engaged in the secret pursuit of criminals.
-A man named John Tattersall Lacy”
+A man named John Tattersall Lacy.”

 ***